-Have a main element that is not making a big enough impact in the mix?
+Have the main element that is not making a big enough impact in the mix?
 Boost up the mono channel and turn down the side channel.
 Too many elements taking away from your main sounds?
-Turn down the mid channel of your supporting elements.
-Of course, we can now use automation on our mid/side to create the effect of an expanding and compressing of the stereo filed.
+Turn down the mid-channel of your supporting elements.
+Of course, we can now use automation on our mid/side to create the effect of an expanding and compressing of the stereo field.

 Once again we can easily do this mid/side mixing with Voxengo’s MSED.

 By now, we know what the sidechaining is, but when you step into the mid/side dimension of the mix, you can create even greater dynamic interest and space.
 This side chaining will add another layer of pumping, but we are only going to apply it to the side channel of our wider sounding instruments.